Amazon Listing Optimization in 2022: The Definitive Guide

 You’re going to want to have an exhaustive list of keywords for your product, but you won’t be able to use them all in your listing.

 The point of developing the list is to:

 1) Make sure you aren’t missing opportunities.

 2) To ave keywords you can test in your listing and PPC campaigns if your original choices aren’t performing.

 However, you’re going to want to pick a handful (3-5) that you are focusing on more than the others.
 You will want the strongest keyword in the front section of your product title.
 The others you will want to find a way to incorporate in your product description.

-Amazon recommends that you have fewer than 80 characters in your product title, even though they technically allow you to have more than double that amount.
+Amazon recommends having fewer than 80 characters in your product title, even though they technically allow you to have more than double that amount.

 But because many shoppers are using mobile, the longer titles will have information cut off.

 If you feel like you can’t fit all your key information into 80 characters and you choose to create a longer product title, at least make sure you include the essential information in the first 80 characters.